retrotheft/svelte-mainloop/README.md

 npm install svelte-mainloop
 ```

-Then you can connect your app up to the loop using the **JoinLoop** component and passing it your update function:
+Then import the **JoinLoop** component, write your update function (this will get called each frame, basically) and pass update to JoinLoop:

 ```svelte
 <script>